thalescomp/Project-Descriptions-for-Review/DevOps/P0_Template.md

 **Enter Date Here**

-Replace this text with your answer.
+Rating: Replace this text (after "Rating:") with your answer.

 #### How would you rate the quality of your software?
 (Scale: 1-10, 10 is best)

 **Enter Date Here**

-Replace this text with your answer.
+Rating: Replace this text (after "Rating:") with your answer.

 #### How easy it is to test your software?
 (Scale: 1-10, 10 is best)

 **Enter Date Here**

-Replace this text with your answer.
+Rating: Replace this text (after "Rating:") with your answer.

 #### How satisfied are your customers?
 (Scale: 1-10, 10 is best)

 **Enter Date Here**

-Replace this text with your answer.
+Rating: Replace this text (after "Rating:") with your answer.